• Skip to primary navigation

 /

-We can decide the space to be added depending on the result of above query.
+We can decide the space to be added depending on the result of the above query.
+If this is a CDB database like 19c, we need to make sure we are in the correct pdb before executing the query

-Add datafile to tablespace in oracle database is quite a simple task provided we check few things before firing the add datafile command.
-The few things are
+Add datafile to tablespace in oracle database is quite a simple task provided we check a few things before firing the add datafile command.
+A few things are

 df -h